muratk5n/thirdwave/en/README.md

 Growth potential of a country has an upper bound.
-Given a skillset level, know-how, labor, access to materials, growth can reach a certain amount, no more.
+Given a skillset level, know-how, labor, access to materials, growth can reach a certain amount, no further.
 Any new money that exceeds that growth potential will be inflationary.

 ---